 - B.S., Chemical Engineering, Georgia Institute of Technology

 Rivka D. Monheit, J.D.

-Ms. Monheit is a registered patent attorney, a member of the Georgia Bar, American Bar Association, American Intellectual Property Law Association, and the American Chemical Society.
-She is actively involved in the Intellectual Property (IP) Law Section of the Georgia Bar, and currently serves as the Secretary.
-Previously, Ms. Monheit served as the chair of the Community Outreach Committee, Patent Committee, the Philanthropy/Outreach Committee, and the Special Events Committee, and organized a variety of CLE programs, including the popular “IP Boot Camp”.
-In 2014, Ms. Monheit served on the Advisory Committee that created Georgia's Pro Bono Patent Program (Georgia PATENTS).
-Ms. Monheit is also actively involved in the Intellectual Property Law Section of the American Bar Association, and is the current chair of the Patent Legislation Committee.
+Rivka is actively involved in a number of professional organizations.
+She is a member of the Georgia Bar, American Bar Association, American Intellectual Property Law Association, and the American Chemical Society.
+In addition, she currently serves as the chair-elect of the Intellectual Property Law Section of the Georgia Bar.
+Previously, she served as chair of its Community Outreach Committee, Patent Committee, the Philanthropy/Outreach Committee, and the Special Events Committee and organized a variety of continuing legal education (CLE) programs, including a popular “IP Boot Camp.”
+In 2014, Rivka served on the Advisory Committee that created Georgia's Pro Bono Patent Program (Georgia PATENTS) and continues to serve on the Advisory Board of Georgia PATENTS.
+She is also active in the Intellectual Property Law Section of the American Bar Association and currently chairs its International Patent Treaties and Laws Committee.

-Ms. Monheit was selected by her peers for inclusion in the Best Lawyers® in Georgia for Intellectual Property Law in 2016 and 2017.
+RECOGNITIONSelected by her peers for inclusion in the Best Lawyers in Georgia for Intellectual Property Law (2016-2021)

 Selected by Best Lawyers as the 2019 Georgia Lawyer of the Year in Patent Law